IQM: Shaping the Future of Superconducting Quantum Computers

 How Do Superconducting Quantum Computers Work?

 Everyone knows what a computer is: a machine that runs a program and gives you back an answer.
-A quantum computer is also a kind of machine that can run programs and gives answers back, but it follows the rules of quantum mechanics.
+A quantum computer is also a kind of machine that can run programs and give answers back, but it follows the rules of quantum mechanics.
 It means that it follows a different kind of maths than a normal, digital computer, which allows a quantum computer more degrees of freedom and to take shortcuts.
 It will thereby be able to solve certain problems that would take a normal computer thousands of years within minutes.

 This is mostly due to two features of quantum systems: superposition and entanglement.
 Superposition allows a quantum system, e.g., the qubits in a quantum computer, to be in multiple quantum states at the same time, which makes a quantum computer so much more powerful.
 The other one is quantum entanglement, which allows for the efficient sharing of information within a quantum system, e.g., among qubits.
 Think of a team trying to reach a certain goal: If everyone runs in different directions, it can’t gain traction.
 Entanglement ensures that every qubit knows what all the others are doing.